[first published November 2002]

 4. Lack of familiarity with the creative process

-Developing new ideas requires a different mindset that implementing old ones.
+Developing new ideas requires a different mindset than implementing old ones.
 For a good design of any kind to be created, time must be spent exploring alternatives and learning about problems in the customer experience that the design needs to solve.
 Mature engineering organizations, such as automobile engineers, or architecture firms, excel at defining the creative phases of a project, and separating them from the implementation phases.
 We’ve all seen sketches and clay models of new cars, or balsa wood models of skyscrapers: these aren’t made for fun.
 They’re an integral part of the engineering process, providing great help in exploring and understanding different choices in a decision space before the decisions are made.

 Many software and web development organizations have trouble separating the creative phases from the implementation phases.
 This inhibits the team from discovering good solutions, since many of the best ideas require some exploration to find.
 If managed properly, short but well defined and well managed periods of time early in a project can reap great rewards for product quality and implementation efficiency.